tlevacic/BattleShip/docs/usecases.md

 7. First player records the shooting result on his second grid.
 8. Players exchange their roles and repeat steps 5-7.
 9. Players repeat steps 5-8 until all ships in one of player's fleet are sunk.
-10. Winner is the player who still has a ship that is not sunk
+10. Winner is the player whose fleet has at least one ship that is not sunk.